emilyzhou112/CAGIS-UCGIS-2024/doc/Slides_Plan.md

 ## 5. MCDA Method Used

-We have conducted four groups of multi-criteria decision analyses in our study:
+We conducted four groups of multi-criteria decision analyses in our study:

-1. Assign weights directly to the criteria and then use WSM, TOPSIS, and PROMETHEE to rank alternatives respectively and compare the results.
+1. For the first three groups, we assigned weights directly to the criteria and then use WSM, TOPSIS, and PROMETHEE to rank alternatives respectively and compare the results.
-2. Use AHP to conduct pair-wise comparison across criteria to prioritize their weights and followed by using TOPSIS to rank the results.
+2. For the remaining group, we used AHP to conduct pair-wise comparison across criteria to prioritize their weights and followed by using TOPSIS to rank the results.

 ## 6. Weighted Sum Method